mattbierbaum/arxiv-public-datasets/README.md

 with the directories still set up, run:

     python bin/cocitations.py -N [OPTIONAL number_of_processes,default cpu_count] --dir [texts_directory, default $ARXIV_DATA/fulltext]

+Use optional argument `--dir` if the pdfs are not in the default folder.

 The cocitation network will by default be saved in `$ARXIV_DATA/output/internal-citations.json.gz`.